1 Part Course |

 • Where an indemnity may be appropriate – Case studies

-• Financial adviser’s role in staying abreast of buyer’s diligence
+• Financial adviser’s role in staying abreast of the buyer’s diligence

-• Advise client on potential issues and how to deal with them
+• Advise the client on potential issues and how to deal with them

 • When is it time to ‘close off’ diligence?
-Techniques for forcing this.
+Explaining the technique for forcing this

 • Case studies based on actual transactions to draw out key components